larkbuck/cute-dog/README.md

 #### Custom CSS classes:

-* Nothing setup for navbar or footer...
+* Note: no custom classes setup for navbar - that's on you!

       /* custom css for jumbotron */
       .jumbo-custom {}